 A Section 21 notice is currently the right method to use if you just want to have your property back at the end a fixed term.
 You don’t need to prove any fault on part of your tenant.
 However, a Section 8 notice is the right document to serve if your tenant had broken the terms of the lease

-2021 UPDATE – The UK Government has committed to abolish ‘no-fault’ section 21 evictions in the private rental sector, but no bill has yet been submitted to Parliament.
-However, according to the Queen’s speech on May 11, 2021, the government propose a response to the consultation paper in autumn 2021.
-That consultation paper also proposed measures to “strengthen and extend the Grounds for possession” under a s8 notice, in particular when the property is required for the landlord’s own or a family member’s use, or if the landlord wishes to sell up.
+January 2023 UPDATE – The UK Government has committed to abolish ‘no-fault’ section 21 evictions in the private rental sector, but no bill has yet been submitted to Parliament.
+However, according to the Queen’s speech on May 11, 2021, the government committed to a Renters Reform Bill in the 2022-23 session.
+An earlier consultation paper also proposed measures to “strengthen and extend the Grounds for possession” under a s8 notice, in particular when the property is required for the landlord’s own or a family member’s use, or if the landlord wishes to sell up.

 How much notice as needed under section 21?